 The Corporation acts as a holding company.
 The Corporation's principal business activity is to hold its equity interest in Alectra.
+The Corporation also distributes dividends to its shareholders.

 2. Basis of preparation:

 (a) Statement of compliance:

 The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").